mcgarrah/mcgarrah.github.io/_posts/2024-07-23-proxmox-8-dell-wyse-3040.md

         ID 0b95:1790 ASIX Electronics Corp.
 AX88179 Gigabit Ethernet
 ```

-The Wyse 3040 hardware specs of 2GB RAM, 8GB of eMMC storage, and 4-core Atom CPU are extremely limiting.
+The Dell Wyse 3040 hardware specs of 2GB RAM, 8GB of eMMC storage, and 4-core Atom CPU are extremely limiting.
 The 2GB of RAM makes you think about every bit of additional CT/VM workload you are adding along with OS system services.
 The 6GB of available eMMC storage makes you consider each software package installed to the OS drive.
 So this makes the environment both frustrating and interesting at the same time.
 You really think about every bit of the system where on my main cluster I just install whatever and add however many CT or VM to a node.

 ## Debian 12 on Wyse 3040